jsta/Field-to-Model/docs/source/setup.rst

     Docker	E3SM  README.md  docs  model_examples  tools
     inputdata  output

-Please take a moment to
+Please take a moment to report if you were able to successfully get to this stage, or post any issues you are having here: https://github.com/NGEE-Arctic/Field-to-Model/issues/38 and we will try to have someone from the organizing team help you out before the workshop!

 Launch the containers
 ----------------------------